txbluebee/Ping-Pong/README.md

   * Example input: hello
   * Example output: Please enter a number!

-* Convert number into array
+* It can count up to the provided number.
   * Example input: 8
   * Example output: [1,2,3,4,5,6,7,8]

-* Loop through array to find numbers are divisible by 3 and then replaced it with "ping"
+* Loop through array to find numbers are divisible by 3 and then replaced it with "ping".
   * Example input: 8
   * Example output: [1,2,"Ping",4,5,"Ping",7,8]

-* Loop through array to find numbers are divisible by 5 and then replaced it with "pong"
+* Loop through array to find numbers are divisible by 5 and then replaced it with "pong".
   * Example input: 8
   * Example output: [1,2,3,4,"Pong",6,7,8]
 .
-* Loop through array to find numbers are divisible by 3 and 5 and then replaced it with "pongpong"
+* Loop through array to find numbers are divisible by 3 and 5 and then replaced it with "pongpong".
   * Example input: 15
   * Example output: [1,2,3,4,5,6,7,8,9,10,11,12,13,14,"Ping-Pong"]

 * Loop through array and append it under unorder list.
-  * Example input: [1,2,"Ping"]
+  * Example input: [1,2,"Ping"].
   * Example output:
     * 1
     * 2